 In his sobering, yet oddly calming, blog post on finding a purpose in life, Mark Manson helpfully reminds us that “everything sucks, some of the time.”
 I can’t possibly be telling you anything new when I say that every job and every career comes with its weekly allotment of nonsense and drudgery.
 Actually, maybe I am telling you something new, because I didn’t want to accept it until I was about 27.

 80% of the agents were fine about this; I was potentially saving them hours of regulatory and even legal headaches in the future.
 10% of them were understanding and fun to the point where dealing with them was the best part of the job.
 The remaining 10% were unpleasant to the point of being the worst part of the job.
-I’ve been called a moron, spineless, and accused of sabotaging more businesses than I can count.
-Not fun.
-I used to take this emotional junk home with me on the weekends too, feeling terrible about myself, and being withdrawn and miserable around my loved ones.
+I’ve been called a moron, spineless, and quickly lost count of the number of businesses I’ve been accused of sabotaging.
+I used to take this emotional junk home with me on the weekends too, resentful that there wasn’t much I could say back, and being withdrawn and miserable around my loved ones.

-There are some universal, easy to understand components to why what I just described was experienced negatively.
-There are unpleasant physiological responses to getting yelled at over the phone by a jerk: the most primative part of our brain detects a threat, the heart rate quickens, and our flight-or-fight response starts to kick in.
+There are universal, easy to understand components to why what I just described was experienced negatively.
+There are unpleasant physiological responses to getting yelled at over the phone: the most primitive part of our brain detects a threat, the heart rate quickens, and our flight-or-fight response starts to kick in.

 Furthermore, the power dynamics were skewed.
-The agents were independent business owners only accountable to themselves in certain respects.
+The agents were independent business owners only accountable to themselves in many respects.
 As an employee of the parent company, I, on the other hand, was held extremely accountable for what I said and how I said it.
 So when the flight-or-fight response kicked in, leaning too hard towards fight meant there would be professional consequences.
-Similarly, leaning to hard towards flight meant not doing my job properly, and that had its own set of professional consequences.
+Leaning too hard towards flight meant not doing my job properly, and that had its own set of professional consequences.

 NIGHTCLUBS: THAT’S WHERE ALL THE RATIONAL, FAIR-MINDED PEOPLE MUST BE